mardibiase/sigrid-integrations/README.md

   - display a usage message when called with no arguments
   - write any output to the current directory if none specified
   - not need to run as root
+- When applicable, please modify the `Dockerfile` and the `integrations.sh` script to support your script.

 ## Available integrations